 Overview of Packet Service

-The Packet Service shall transfer Space Packets, pre-formatted by the service user, intact through the mission-specified data path.
+The Packet Service shall transfer Space Packets, pre-formatted by the service user, intact through the mission-specified managed data path.
 The service user must generate Space Packets according to the specification given in section 4 of this Recommended Standard.
 Space Packets supplied by the service user shall be transferred by the service provider without further formatting.

 Packet SERVICE PARAMETERS